Irish Rugby | Coming To The Energia AIL Finals Day?

 Coming To The Energia AIL Finals Day? – All You Need To Know

 Finals Day!
-On Sunday Aviva Stadium will play host to the two biggest club rugby matches of the season in the Energia All-Ireland League Men’s and Women’s Finals.
+Aviva Stadium plays host to the two biggest club rugby matches of the season in the Energia All-Ireland League Men’s and Women’s Finals.
 Please read on for match day information and advice on how to enjoy a fantastic day at the home of Irish Rugby.

 Key Times